-As soon after the feeding, when it has bubbles on, it is time to mix the bread dough as mentioned below.
+As soon as the measured starter has bubbles on again, it is time to mix the bread dough as mentioned below.

 Baking this kind of bread has been a huge learning curve for me.
 Until lately we always loved that fluffy whole grain bread that I could bake in just a couple of hours.

 As well I have always prided myself in making our bread from 100% freshly milled whole grains.

 But now after reading research I have learned that the fermented sour dough bread is much easier to digest as it has gotten rid of much of the phytic acid and lectins that are in all grains.
 This sourdough bread provides our bodies with way more beneficial nutrients.